-When you arrive, we will ask you to drink a litre of fluid over 40 minutes which will outline your stomach and bowel.
-We will then ask you to drink a further 400mls of the fluid shortly after this.
+When you arrive, we will ask you to drink some fluid over an hour which will outline your stomach and bowel.
+We will then ask you to drink more of the same fluid shortly before your scan.
 We will explain this in more detail when you arrive.
+The fluid contains take a medication called Gastrografin.
+The Gastrografin will highlight the bowel wall and any faeces left.
+Gastrografin is a contrast medium (a dye) which contains iodine.